Error messages when subscribing through a MailPoet form

 You'll soon be able to send once our team reviews your account.
 In the meantime, you can send previews to your authorized emails.

 This message will show up while your subscription hasn't been approved manually by our team.
 If you've answered our pre-approval questions in order to get the plan approved, please be patient and wait for our support team to contact you.

 If you don't see any questions to be answered or if you haven't received any message from us after 48h, please contact our support team via email.

 Something went wrong with your subscription.
 Please contact the website owner.

 This error message will be displayed for the users trying to subscribe to your newsletter if the sending method is not working.

-If you're sending with the MailPoet Sending Service, it could be due to having the sending suspended or because you're trying to use an unauthorized email as the FROM email address.
+If you're sending with the MailPoet Sending Service, it could be due to having the sending suspended, not approve yet or because you're trying to use an unauthorized email as the FROM email address.